 Absolute risk is estimated by looking at a large group of people who are similar in some way (the same age, for example) and counting how many people in the group develop a certain disease over a certain period of time.
 Knowing the absolute risk of a disease can help you understand the health risks in your life.

-The examples below show the absolute risk of breast cancer is low in young women and much higher in older women.
+The examples below show that the absolute risk of breast cancer is low in young women and much higher in older women.

 Absolute risk of breast cancer in American women by age